What Happens to Funded Hours During School Holidays?

 2. Use a childminder for holiday cover

 A registered childminder may take your child for holiday weeks even if they are not your usual funded provider.
-Some parents arrange this informally; others set up a formal split placement (see our guide on splitting hours) so the childminder receives funded hours during the school holidays.
+Some parents arrange this informally; others set up a formal split placement so the childminder receives funded hours during the school holidays — see our guide on splitting funded hours between providers for how the two-provider arrangement works, and the funded childminder guide for the payment mechanics.

 3. Holiday clubs and HAF